ttobiasson/CarRental/README.md

 # CarRental
 This is a coding test project with a focus on correct structure and planning.
-Functionality was not the primary goal.
+Functionality is not the primary goal.